-Researchers from GW Pharmaceuticals in England have revealed that cannabis contains two compounds that can increase the energy your body burns and therefore help treat various obesity-related diseases including type-2 diabetes.
-Cannabis drug, commonly known as marijuana, is derived from the cannabis plant – yes, that plant people use recreationally and for spiritual and religious rites.
+Researchers from GW Pharmaceuticals in England have revealed that cannabis contains two compounds with the ability to increase the energy your body burns and help treat various obesity-related diseases, including type-2 diabetes.
+Cannabis drug, commonly known as marijuana, is derived from the cannabis plant – yes, the plant people use recreationally, spiritually and religiously.

-In healthy people, the body naturally turns food into glucose or sugar for energy.
+In healthy people, the body naturally creates energy from food by processing it as sugar and glucose.
 The pancreas produces insulin, which unlocks body cells to allow glucose absorption.
-In diabetic people, the system does not work and the result is sugar build up in their bloodstream that can cause draining complications such as chances of developing arteries disease like stroke and coronary artery disease, retinopathy (retina disease that results in blindness or vision impairment), kidney failure or damage and nerve damage or diabetic neuropathy.
+In diabetic people, this system does not work and thus results in a sugar build up in their bloodstream.
+This causes draining complications within developing arteries and diseases like stroke, coronary artery disease, retinopathy (retina disease that results in blindness or vision impairment), kidney failure, nerve damage or diabetic neuropathy.

 Types of diabetes

 There are two types: type-1 diabetes and type-2 diabetes.
-Type -1, also referred to as juvenile diabetes, develops earlier in life.
-The autoimmune disease, type-1 diabetes, signals the body’s immune system to start attacking the pancreas.
-Due to the onslaught, the pancreas stops producing insulin and therefore patients have to supplement with insulin injections.
-However, the dosing is tricky because too much insulin may cause the blood sugars to drop to uncertainty low levels and insufficient insulin can result in hyperglycemia (a lot of blood sugar).
-Either of the two can cause deadly complications.
+Type -1, also referred to as juvenile diabetes, develops early in life.
+Type-1 diabetes is an autoimmune disease that signals the body’s immune system to attack the pancreas.
+Due to the onslaught, the pancreas stops producing insulin and patients have to supplement with insulin injections.
+The dosing, however, is tricky.
+Too much insulin may cause the blood sugars to drop to low uncertainty levels.
+Too little insulin can result in hyperglycemia (a lot of blood sugar).
+Either of the two may cause deadly complications.

-The other form of diabetes, type-2 diabetes, generally develops after age 35 and it is mostly a result of sedentary lifestyle or obesity.
-With type-2, the pancreas continues to produce some insulin, which is usually deficient.
+The other form of diabetes, type-2 diabetes, generally develops after age 35 and it is mostly a result of a sedentary lifestyle or obesity.
+With type-2, the pancreas continues to produce insulin, but at deficient levels.
 Even though exercise and diet can treat the disease effectively, the medical practitioner may prescribe some oral medications to help.
-The complications are debilitating and if left unmanaged, the disease can cause death.
+The complications are debilitating, and if left unmanaged, the disease can cause death.

 How cannabis helps

-Several recent studies have shown that cannabis might have several health benefits on diabetic people.
-A research that American Alliance for Medical Cannabis (AAMC) conducted showed that:
+Several recent studies have shown that marijuana might have several health benefits for diabetic people.
+Research that the American Alliance for Medical Cannabis (AAMC) conducted shows that:

 - Cannabis stabilizes blood sugar.
-Anecdotal evidence building among diabetics supports that.
+Research, as well as Anecdotal evidence building among diabetics, supports that.

 - Cannabis suppresses arterial inflammation diabetic people experience.
 The inflammation can cause cardiovascular disease.